AronCao49/Latte/README.md

 ## :scroll: About Latte (ECCV 2024)

-**Latte** is an MM-TTA method that leverages estimated 3D poses to retrieve reliable spatial-temporal voxels for Test-Time Adaptation (TTA).
+**Latte** is a MM-TTA method that leverages esitmated 3D poses to retrieve reliable spatial-temporal voxels for Test-Time Adaptatipn (TTA).
 The overall structure is as follows.

 <p align="middle">
   <img src="figs/Main_Method.jpg" width="600" />
 </p>

+## Installation and Prerequisite

+To ease the effort during environment setup, we recommend you leverage [Docker](https://www.docker.com/) and [NVIDIA Container Toolkit](https://docs.nvidia.com/ai-enterprise/deployment-guide-vmware/0.1.0/docker.html).
+With Docker installed, you can locally build the docker image for Latte using [this Dockerfile](Dockerfile) by running ```docker build -t mopa docker/ ```.

+You can then run a container using the docker image.
+The next step is to install some additional prerequisites.
+To do so, go to this repo folder and run ```bash install.sh``` within the built container (you may ignore the warning saying some package versions are incompatible).

+## Dataset Preparation
+Please refer to [DATA_PREPARE.md](latte/data/DATA_PREPARE.md) for the data preparation and pre-processing details.

 ## :eyes: Updates
+* [2024.09] Installation and data preparation details released.
+Full realse will be available soon!
-* [2024.08] We are now refactoring our code, which will be available shortly.
-Stay tuned!
+* [2024.08] We are now refactoring our code and code will be available shortly.
+Stay tunned!
 * [2024.07] Our paper is accepted by ECCV 2024!
 Check our paper on arxiv [here](https://arxiv.org/abs/2403.06461).

 ## :writing_hand: TODO List

 - [x] Initial release. :rocket:
-- [ ] Add installation and prerequisite details.
+- [x] Add installation and prerequisite details.
-- [ ] Add data preparation details.
+- [x] Add data preparation details.
 - [ ] Add training details.
 - [ ] Add evaluation details.